Eagle Riders: Premise

 Earth is under siege from the alien menace known only by the name Cybercon and its legion of android forces, the Vorak.
 The Global Security Council convenes to address this problem, and calls upon Dr. Thaddeus Keane for assistance.
 They remember the aid they had received from Keane's special force, the Eagle Riders, in years past.
 Keane assures them that the Eagle Riders are still together, still strong, and armed with brand new weapons.

 Production

 Saban first trademarked the show's name in 1995, and recorded their dub afterwards.
+R. Martin Klein, who voiced the villain Mallanox, said in a 2022 interview that he recorded his lines for the show at Wally Burr Recording in Burbank, California.
+He also described his portrayal of Mallanox as having comedic elements to it.
+The Eagle Rider Kelly was voiced by Heidi Lenhart, who is the stepdaughter of Saban Entertainment founder Haim Saban.
+Bryan Cranston, the voice of Eagle Rider Joe, had earlier done voice work for Saban on Mighty Morphin Power Rangers, and he went on to collaborate with Haim Saban again for the 2017 Power Rangers film.

 In a 2006 interview, one of the writers, Marc Handler, stated that Eagle Riders was "not a good rendition", and that the scripts often lacked continuity with each other.
 Several episodes were credited as being written by R.D.
 Smithee, a pseudonym similar to the Alan Smithee pseudonym that has been used when writers and directors are too ashamed to have their names credited in projects they have worked on.